-Occupational Curriculum (Cont.)
-Credit Hours AVIO 1080 Navigation Systems 5 AVIO 1090 Flight Director and Autopilot Systems 4 Total Credit Hours: 95 Minimum Credit Hours for Graduation
+Occupation al Curriculum (Cont.)
+Credit Hours AVIO 1080 Navigation Systems 5 AVIO 1090 Flight Director and Autopilot Systems 4

 CNC TECHNOLOGY (CT12) DIPLOMA

 The CNC Technology program is a sequence of courses that prepares students for careers in the CNC technology field.
 Learning opportunities develop academic, technical, and professional knowledge and skills required for job acquisition, retention, and advancement.
 The program emphasizes a combination of CNC theory and practical application necessary for successful employment.
 Program graduates receive a CNC Technology diploma and have the qualifications of a CNC technician.